keerthireddy16/taskflow/README.md

  Note: Due to Render's free-tier cold start behavior, the backend may take a few seconds to respond on the first request.
 If the login/register page appears delayed initially, a quick refresh resolves it.

+⚡ Recommended: Run Locally (Full Experience)
+This is a full-stack application.
+You must run Backend and Frontend in two separate terminals
 ---

 ## 🚀 Features Checklist (Assignment Deliverables)